SUSE-Cloud/suse-cloud-appliances/README.md

     SUSE Cloud environment of (by default) 4 VMs via a single `vagrant up` command
-*   an [HA guide](HA-GUIDE.md) documenting how to use these resources to deploy a highly-available cloud from scratch
+*   an [HA guide](HA-GUIDE.md) documenting how to use these resources to manually deploy a highly-available cloud from scratch

 Currently the Vagrant boxes and .iso images required are built on SUSE's Internal Build Service a.k.a.
 IBS which is accessible only to